10+ Best Campsites For Canoeing and Kayaking

 Derwentwater Club Site

-The Lake District town of Keswick is just a short walk from the campsite, with an abundance of water sports available on Lake Derwentwater.
-Situated in the North Lakes, the Lake has seven jetties to launch from, so you can bring your own boat along or hire one from the many canoeing and kayaking clubs nearby.
-Kayaks and canoes can be hired by the hour and tuition is available if you are new to the sport and want some lessons before heading out on the water.
-When you have had enough of the water-based activities there are lots of shops and museums to visit in Keswick, and the Theatre by the Lake is also well worth a visit while you are in the area.
+Situated in the North Lakes, the lake has seven jetties to launch from, so you can bring your own boat along or hire one from the many canoeing and kayaking clubs nearby.
+Kayaks and canoes can be hired by the hour, and lessons are available if you’re new to the sport.

 Chertsey Club Site